hdz-088/SOUNotes-Next/contents/uiux-03.md

 - **Cons**:
   - **Complex Development**: Requires extensive planning and testing.
   - **Performance Challenges**: Ensuring fast and smooth performance on all devices can be difficult

+## Questions

+1. What are the key prototyping tools used in UI/UX design, and how do they contribute to the design process?
+2. Explain the importance of usability testing techniques in refining a prototype.
+3. Describe the iterative design process and how feedback is incorporated into design iterations.
+4. What are the core principles of responsive design, and why are they essential when designing for multiple devices?
+5. Define a design system and explain how it helps in maintaining consistency across digital products.
+6. How can design libraries be created and maintained as part of a design system?

+---